 Machine dealers are businesses or authorized distributors that connect manufacturers of industrial equipment with end users such as construction firms, manufacturing plants, logistics companies, and infrastructure developers.
 They play a central role in the heavy machinery market by ensuring equipment reaches industries that depend on advanced tools and systems.

-• CNC machines used in precision manufacturing
+• CNC machines for precision manufacturing

 • Industrial automation equipment